In today’s “app” world, what really matters beyond frameworks, languages, platforms and technologies, is customer experience.

 Interestingly, Angular 4 is already out (yes, you read it right.
 There is no version 3!).

-To learn how to use AngularJS in ASP.NET MVC applications, check this tutorial.
+Learn how to use AngularJS in ASP.NET MVC applications.

 It is also relatively easy to learn as compared to other frameworks.

 If you are looking for a basic framework and you would like to add more stuff on top of it, then Backbone is the framework to use.

 If you are new to Backbone js, here’s a good tutorial introducing Backbone bit.ly/dnc-backbone.

 2) It is primarily built on the MVP pattern

 3) Extensive documentation making it quick and easy to learn

 4) Controllers are optional in Backbone.
 You have Views and Models and then you have event-driven communication happening between those.